Spatial-Information-QLD/cam-etl/etl-notes.md

 ## LALF

 The LALF is the Ingress Queensland addressing database.
-It contains tables that are necessary to form an entire Queensland address, and includes things like place names,
+It contains tables that are necessary to form a valid Queensland address object.

+The following files contain null terminator characters, which are not supported in PostgreSQL.
+Run the `addressdb/remove_null_terminator_char.py` script to remove the null terminator characters from the files.

+- `lalfpdba.lf_incremental_action.csv`
+- `lalfpdba.lf_address.csv`
+- `lalfpdba.lf_address_history.csv`

 ### Place Names